kdoore/CS1335-Documentation/paddle.rst

 The initial code in Dr Doane's tutorial describes the motion of a ball as it bounces against the edges of the canvas.
 The main idea is that there are boundaries of the canvas where we need to test to see if the ball has reached those boundries and if it has, then we need to change the direction of the ball object's speed.
+In an object oriented approach, this behavior would be implemented in the Ball class definition, in the ``move( )`` method.

 KeyPressed Event
 =================